Yildirim and the others arrived at our pillar. "So Yildirim," I asked when they landed, "What's our plan going forward?"

 "I don't know.
 We have spent our advantage of surprise and we are still outmatched.
 We need to do something clever to win.
 Ideas would be appreciated."

 I had never seen Yildirim look so helpless.
 He was always the confident, stolid one who had a plan for everything.
 If even he didn't know what to do, I definitely didn't.

 "Was it worth it?"
-I asked.
+I asked as an aside.
 "Losing Elijah to kill one Voren?"

 "No. He was much more than a ninth of our force."